AkaashThawani/uniTrade-team1/README.md

 Front Office <br>
 Back Office <br>

+User Persona: Sarah, the Independent Trader
+Name: Sarah
+Age: 38
+Occupation: Independent Trader
+Location: London, UK
+Background:
+  o Sarah worked in corporate finance for 10 years before transitioning into
+    independent trading.
+  o She holds a degree in Economics from the London School of Economics. o She started trading as a side project, gradually making it her full-time career as she
+    gained confidence in the stock market.

+Goals:
+  o Sarah aims to maximize her returns by using real-time market data to make
+    informed trading decisions.
+  o She seeks to utilize historical data for market analysis to predict trends over time. o She is looking for a user-friendly platform that allows quick access to live data and
+    detailed analytics.

+Challenges:
+  o Finding reliable, real-time data sources for quick decision-making. o Navigating complex trading platforms with outdated interfaces. o Managing risk while keeping up with fast-moving market changes.
+Motivations:
+  o Sarah is driven by the freedom and flexibility that independent trading provides. o She wants to build a robust investment portfolio while continuing to learn advanced
+    trading strategies.
+Preferred Features:
+  o A streamlined, intuitive trading platform with both live and historical market data. o Tools for graphical representation of data to help visualize market trends over
+    different periods.
+    o Secure and fast integration with banking institutions for seamless transactions.

 Jira Link : https://njit-cs673-team1.atlassian.net/jira/software/projects/UT/boards/1?atlOrigin=eyJpIjoiNjgyOWU5MDhiNWIwNDFlNTlmMWI0MGI4MGE0OTNkNDAiLCJwIjoiaiJ9

 All stories and task are orderd based on their importance.Higher the story higher the importance in sprint (Ignore UT no as it is based on order of task creation )